Welcome to the world of intelligent machines or the Internet of Things (IoT).

-Other than predictions and prescriptions, prevention is also done by machine learning for IoT analysis.
+Other than predictions and prescriptions, prevention is also done by machine learning for Internet of Things analysis.
 What if your AC does not work properly and your room gets cooled even in winter?
 Then, you would want the machine learning algorithm to find such anomaly and send signals to your IoT connected device like your mobile.
 Machine learning, hence, is also used for anomaly detections and its prevention.

 Humans cannot be replaced by machine learning algorithms.
 Their guidance and feedback are necessary so that IoT can function effectively.
 Machine learning in IoT analysis can be used to leverage the outcome and efficiency.
 At the end of the day, humans are humans and machines are still machines.